 You’re an expert—get recognized.
 SUBMIT A PROPOSAL »

 Don’t forget to register to attend our Spring Meeting as soon as possible.
 We’ll follow up with you shortly.

 Inspiration & more.

-  While the theme for our Spring Meeting is Quality, and we hope you’ll have stories to tell about our theme, we also have standing prompts for topics of relevance to healthcare association executives and professionals.
+While the theme for our Fall Meeting is Technology in Healthcare, and we hope you’ll have stories related to our theme, we also have standing prompts for topics of relevance to healthcare association executives and professionals.